leonardt/magma_examples/README.md

 magma port of https://github.com/ucb-bar/chisel-tutorial

-Currently WIP, please post any questions on GitHub Issues or feel free to contribute!

 Example magma designs can be found in [magma_examples](./magma_examples), the corresponding unit tests can be found in [tests](./tests).